masc-ucsc/docs/docs/pyrope/05b-statements.md

 Code blocks are different from lambdas.
 A lambda consists of a code block but it has several differences.
-In lambdas, variables defined in upper scopes are accessed inside as immutable copies, inputs and outputs could be constrained, and the `ret`/`return` statements finish a lambda not a code block.
+In lambdas, variables defined in upper scopes are accessed inside as immutable copies only when captured by scope, inputs and outputs could be constrained, and the `ret`/`return` statements finish a lambda not a code block.

-From a high-level point of view, code blocks are used by statements like `if` and `for`, the lambdas are function declarations.

 The main features of code blocks: